future-skill/future-skill.github.io/docs/create_an_exercise/World.md

     Depending on how the tile was instantiated `info["name"]` can either be a string or a `Tile(StrEnum)`.
     If the tiles are generated using a `TileMap` the name in `TileInfo` will be a `Tile(StrEnum)`, but if instantiated using `World.add_tile({"name": "tile_name"})` the name in `TileInfo` till be the string `"tile_name"`.

+!!! error
+    Interactable tiles do not work well in the isometric view.
+    You can use `ImageActor` to circumvent this issue, see [Using `ImageActor` to make interactable tiles](World.md#using-imageactor-to-make-interactable-tiles) for more info.

 ## Walls